fachwerk-dev/create-fachwerk/slides/slides.md

 npm init fachwerk@latest
 ```

- You can re-run this command for updating the library, it does not touch your work.
+ You can re-run this command for updating the library, and it does not touch your work.

 ---
 class: center bg-[lightblue]